 The issue of lawyer or no lawyer assumes that there is a legal or institutional contracting framework to begin with.
 However, this is not always the case.
-Similarly, contracts often describe ways of settling disputes, but it is not always easy to identify a neutral body for dispute settlement or to settle such disputes without incurring substantial costs.
-Most draft contracts have indemnification clauses but many are one-sided or, at best, potentially confusing to an institution without adequate legal staffing and, at worst, unacceptable for many LMIC institutions from a financial and risk management point of view.
+Similarly, contracts often describe ways of settling disputes, but it is not always easy to identify a neutral body for dispute settlement.
+Most draft contracts have indemnification clauses but many are one-sided or, at best, potentially confusing to an institution without adequate legal staffing.